 A car is a complex machine with many functions that are controlled by a computer.
 Today, cars are equipped with assistance systems, hands-free options, and other smart services.
 However, not all of these embedded functions are enabled (or activated) by the manufacturer.

 Many believe that only authorized garages can help you unlock the “hidden” features from your car.
-Nevertheless, it is also possible for you to code your own car and enable or disable certain functions.
-All you need is the right equipment to do it yourself from home!
+Nevertheless, it is also possible for you to code your own car!
+Coding your car allows you to enable or disable certain functions.
+All you need is the right equipment to do it yourself from home.

 A car’s on-board computer takes over many functions that we aren’t aware of.
-If the driver had to operate these functions manually, they would be overwhelmed.
-This is because the on-board computer also performs them simultaneously.
+Car drivers would be overwhelmed if they had to operate these functions manually.
+This is because the on-board computer also performs these functions simultaneously.
 Moreover, the functions can be classified according to various criteria.

 Some basic coding functions:

-The on-board computer also runs many functions in the lighting system, such as:
+The on-board computer also runs many functions in the lighting system..
+These are some example:

-- Flashing of the break lights during emergency braking
+- Flashing the brake lights during emergency braking.

-- Changing the brightness of daytime running light
+- Changing the brightness of daytime running lights.

-Analogue dashboards are only really seen in museums these days.
-The digital dashboard offers many different possibilities such as:
+Analog dashboards are only really seen in museums these days.
+The digital dashboards offer many different coding possibilities.
+For example

 - Displaying of the real speed via GPS signal